-Women have the higher risk of getting into this kind of condition because their median nerve is smaller than that of men There are several factors that contribute to this disorder such a rheumatoid arthritis, overactive pituary gland, retention of fluid, and many others.
-While there are many possible causes for this condition but nevertheless all symptoms are the same.
+Women have the higher risk of getting into this kind of condition because their median nerve is smaller than that of men There are several factors that contribute to this disorder such a rheumatoid arthritis, overactive pituitary gland, retention of fluid, and many others.
+There are many possible causes for this condition, but all symptoms are the same.

 What to Do When You Have Carpal Tunnel Syndrome